olxgroup-oss/dali/README.md

 > Please note that the two testing methods are mutualy exclusive as they share the same port numbers.

-To link hte dali server to the nginx server, an env variable, `HTTP_HOST` is required to be set.
-If it is not set, it defaults to `localhost`.
+To link the dali server to the nginx server running in _*docker compose*_, an env variable, `HTTP_HOST` is required to be set.
+If it is not set, it defaults to `localhost:9000`.
 See the [.envrc](.envrc) file for more details.

 `RUN_MODE` allows different configuration files to be loaded from the [./config](./config) folder.